johnpalalia/WeatherPy/README.md

+Tools / Technologies used:Jupyter Notebook, API calls, and CSV processing

 WeatherPy
 Background
 Python script to visualize the weather of 500+ cities across the world of varying distance from the equator using CityPy, a simple Python library, and the OpenWeatherMap API.